mmistakes/minimal-mistakes/_posts/2023-01-09-scala-cli-and-scala-native.md

   Opts.argument[String]("sudoku").mapValidated(Sudoku.from(_).toValidatedNel)
 ```

-The definitions starts from a string argument that gets parsed to create a `Sudoku`.
+The definition starts from a string argument that gets parsed to create a `Sudoku`.
 Decline offers the `mapValidated` method, that accepts a `String => ValidatedNel[String, Sudoku]` function that should convert the provided string to a Sudoku.
-The returned datatype is a [Validated](https://typelevel.org/cats/datatypes/validated), an `Either`-like structure offered by cats that doesn't form a monad and that is [particularly suited for error accumulation](https://typelevel.org/cats/datatypes/validated#parallel-validation).
+The returned data type is a [Validated](https://typelevel.org/cats/datatypes/validated), an `Either`-like structure offered by cats that doesn't form a monad and that is [particularly suited for error accumulation](https://typelevel.org/cats/datatypes/validated#parallel-validation).
 Luckily we can convert from `Either[A,B]` to `Validated[NonEmptyList[A],B]` using an extension method.

 To use the newly defined `sudokuArgument` we must extend [CommandApp](https://ben.kirw.in/decline/usage.html#using-commandapp), to wire up our app's `main` method: